 EASTON — Mid-Shore Overdose Awareness Day at Christ Church in Easton on Saturday, Aug.
 31, offered information and support, with a side of conversation, live music and food.

 September is National Recovery Month and Kent Goes Purple is encouraging Kent Countians to help raise awareness of opioid abuse, recovery and prevention by lighting up purple their businesses, homes, offices and churches.

 CHESTERTOWN — On Sept.
 23, in partnership with the Kent County Public Schools and the Kent County Health Department, Kent Goes Purple is hosting a nationally renowned speaker on addiction, recovery, prevention and choices.

 CHESTERTOWN — Kent Goes Purple, the substance abuse awareness and prevention initiative of the Kent County Sheriff’s Office and the Chestertown Rotary Club, has already kicked off its 2019 series of events, with more in store throughout the month of September.

 A doctor or dentist may want to prescribe an opioid for your child, perhaps after a sports injury or after wisdom teeth removal.
 While sometimes these medications are appropriate, it is important to ask questions, know the risks and get the facts.

 Developmental assets are proven ways to help protect kids from engaging in risky behavior, such as drug use.
 Anyone can become an asset builder, and the more assets teens develop, the better choices they make.

-Last year, CNN and other news outlets reported a police officer in Ohio overdosed after brushing fentanyl off his uniform.
+Two years ago, CNN and other news outlets reported a police officer in Ohio overdosed after brushing fentanyl off his uniform.
 The officer had encountered the powerful synthetic opiate during a drug arrest.
 Just that tiny amount sent the officer to a local hospital for an overdose.